-- Transition working group attendance - Assessing the governance processes for the completion, monitoring and sign off of the CCG's Due Diligence Checklist.
+Assessing the governance processes for the completion, monitoring and sign off the CCG's Due Diligence Checklist.

-We can provide assurance that effective processes have been established for the completion and monitoring of the Due Diligence Checklists.
+We can provide assurance that processes were established and maintained for the completion and monitoring of the Due Diligence Checklist over the period reviewed.

-Note: the assurance provided above does not provide confirmation of the accuracy and completeness of the Due Diligence Checklist.
+Note: The assurance provided above does not provide confirmation of the accuracy and completeness of the Due Diligence Checklist.